Antoni Gaudi: Inspired by Nature

 “There is no reason to regret that I cannot finish the church.
 I will grow old but others will come after me.
 What must always be conserved is the spirit of the work, but its life has to depend on the generations it is handed down to and with whom it lives and is incarnated”

-“Paraboloids, hyperboloids and helicoids, constantly varying the incidence of the light, are rich in matrices themselves, which make ornamentation and even modeling unnecessary.”
+“Paraboloids, hyperboloids and helicoids, constantly varying the incidence of the light, are rich in matrices themselves, which make ornamentation and even modelling unnecessary.”

 Although, if you look closely at his work, it is evident that nature is his primary muse.